-To find the optimal multiplier and control of $(P_{2}^{LQG})$, the \textit{Stochastic Uzawa} Algorithm \ref{proposed algo desc} is applied where in this specific case the lines \ref{opt v comp} and \ref{opt u comp} take respectively the following form at any dual iteration $k$:
+To find the optimal multiplier and control of $(\hat{P}_{2}^{LQG})$, the \textit{Stochastic Uzawa} Algorithm \ref{proposed algo desc} is applied.
+In this specific case, the lines \ref{opt v comp} and \ref{opt u comp} take respectively the following form at any dual iteration $k$:

-The optimization problem \eqref{local:prob} solved by each local agent is also in the LQG framework.
+The optimization problem \eqref{local:prob} solved by each local agent also falls within the LQG framework.
 One can solve these problems using the results of \cite{todorov2006optimal}.
 The resolution via Riccati equations of \eqref{local:prob} shows that $u^{i}(\lambda^{k})$ is a linear function of the state $X^{i,u^i}$ and of the price $\lambda^k$.
-Therefore, in this specific example, for any $t$ one can explicitly compute $\E(u_t^{i}(\lambda^k)\vert \mathcal{G}_{k})$, where $\mathcal{G}_{k}$ is defined in \eqref{def:G}.
-It allows us to implement the (deterministic) Uzawa's algorithm as a reference to evaluate the performances of the \textit{Stochastic Uzawa} algorithm.
+Therefore, in this specific example, one can explicitly compute { $\E[u_t^{i}(\lambda^k)\vert \mathcal{G}_{k}]$ for any $t$, with $\mathcal{G}_{k}$ as defined in \eqref{def:G}.

+Within this described framework, it is possible to implement the (deterministic) Uzawa's algorithm and use it as a reference to evaluate the performances of the \textit{Stochastic Uzawa} algorithm.

 Different population sizes $n$ are considered, with $n$ ranging between $1$ and $10^4$.
-Similarly the algorithm is stopped for different numbers of dual iteration $k$, ranging between $1$ and $10^4$.
-In order to evaluate the bias and variance of the \textit{Stochastic Uzawa} algorithm, we have performed $J=1000$ runs of the \textit{Stochastic Uzawa} algorithm.
+Similarly, the algorithm is stopped after different numbers of dual iteration $k$, ranging between $10$ and $10^4$.
+In order to evaluate the bias and variance of the \textit{Stochastic Uzawa} algorithm, this has been performed over $J=1000$ runs.